SILVER LAKE, LOS ANGELES, CA.

 WEST PICO BOULEVARD, LOS ANGELES, CA.

 Home to the original dance bar Jewel’s Catch One.
 Open for forty years, it was the longest running Black gay dance bar in Los Angeles.
-When it opened in 1973, it was one of the first Black discos in the US and a major gay bar in Los Angeles.
+When it opened in 1973, it was one of the first Black discos in the US and a major queer bar in Los Angeles.